integrii/headlessChrome/README.md

 [http://godoc.org/github.com/integrii/headlessChrome](http://godoc.org/github.com/integrii/headlessChrome)

 ##### Docker Version
 To run Chrome headless with docker, check out `examples/docker/main.go` as well as `examples/docker/Makefile`.
-When in that directory, you can do `make build` to build the container with the example app inside.
+When in that directory, you can do `make test` to build and run the container with the example app inside.
+You will see the source of httpbin.org displayed at the end of the build and run.

 ##### Custom Flags
 By default, we startup with the bare minimum flags necessary to start headless chrome and open a javascript console.
 If you want more flags, like a resolution size, or a custom User-Agent, you can specify it by replacing the `Args` variable.
 Just be sure to append to it so you don't kill the default flags...